-Common College Admissions and Financing Acronyms You Should Know
+Common College Admissions and Financing Abbreviations You Should Know

 The college admissions process can be confusing enough in its own right, but the conglomeration of acronyms and FAQs that parents and students are expected to master can further complicate the process and addle the brain.